memre12/gnss_localization/README.md

 # Dual Antenna GNSS Localization - ROS 2 Setup

-This guide outlines the steps to run the dual antenna GNSS localization system using ROS 2 and Autoware.
+This guide outlines the steps to run the dual antenna GNSS localization system.

 ---